ibm-cloud-docs/ibm-cloud-provider-for-terraform/using-tim-mcp.md

 ## Before you begin
 {: #tim-mcp-prereqs}

-Before you can use TIM-MCP, you need:
+Before you can use TIM-MCP, you need the following prerequisites.
+{: shortdesc}

 1. **An MCP-compatible AI assistant**
    - [IBM Project Bob](https://www.ibm.com/products/bob){: external}